-Sampling calorimeters with iron as absorber are studied.
+Sampling calorimeters with non-magnetic steel as absorber are studied.
 For the sensors several options are considered:

-- Scintillator tiles of 3x3 cm2 size readout by novel photo sensors called Silicon Photo-Multipliers, SiPMs.
+- Scintillator tiles of 3x3 cm size readout by novel photo sensors called Silicon Photo-Multipliers, SiPMs.
 This technique is hereafter referred to as analog HCAL - Gaseous Electron Multipliers, GEMs, with a one or two bit readout - Resistive Plate Chambers, RPCs, with a one or two bit readout - Micromegas, with a one or two bit readout